 That’s right, instead of being limited to one voxel-based world, players can set their sights on outer space and simulate destruction and chaos on a galactic scale.

-In this space simulation sandbox, players can exploit the power of gravity, climate, and collision to see how our planets (and others) would fare in a cataclysmic scenario.
+In this space simulation sandbox, players can utilize the force of gravity, weather, and collision to see how our planets (and others) would fare in a cataclysmic scenario.

 If you’ve ever been curious about how different planetary materials react to each other or what it looks like to see a star explode in real-time, Universe Sandbox has all the answers.